RediSearch/RediSearch/docs/Commands.md

 * **SCHEMA {field} {options...}**: After the SCHEMA keyword we define the index fields.
 They can be numeric, textual or geographical.
 For textual fields we optionally specify a weight.
 The default weight is 1.0.

+    ### Field Options

+    * **SORTABLE**

         Numeric or text field can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this field](/Sorting) (this adds memory overhead so do not declare it on large text fields).

+    * **NOSTEM**

         Text fields can have the NOSTEM argument which will disable stemming when indexing its values.
-    This may be ideal for things like proper names
+        This may be ideal for things like proper names.

+    * **NOINDEX**

+        Fields can have the `NOINDEX` option, which means they will not be indexed.
+        This is useful in conjunction with `SORTABLE`, to create fields whose update using PARTIAL will not cause full reindexing of the document.
+If a field has NOINDEX and doesn't have SORTABLE, it will just be ignored by the index.

 ### Complexity
 O(1)